webiny/Hrc/README.md

 ```

 Another way of doing this is by sending a special request header inside your request.
 That header is `X-HRC-Purge` and it just
-need to be defined, there is no need to set any value for it.
+needs to be defined, there is no need to set any value for it.
 Sending that header has the same effect as setting the purge flag to true,
 but this way you don't need to set the flag, and it's actually only valid for that particular request.

 #### Security

-Based on the previous section, you might think that there is a big risk in having that flag, because everybody can purge the cache and hit your
+Based on the previous section, you might think that there is a big risk in having that header, because everybody can purge the cache and hit your
-database/backend on every request...and that's true, but there is built-in mechanism to prevent that.
+database/backend on every request...and that's true, but there's a built-in mechanism to prevent that.
-You can set a `control key`, so only requests that have a valid key can actually purge via header.
+You can set a `control key`, so only requests that have a valid key can actually purge via the header.

 ```php
 // set the control header